Permafrost/Tundra/SERVICES.md

     will no longer be in effect (expires).
 If not specified, the schedule will never expire.
 Not applicable for `once` scheduled tasks.
-  * `overlap?` is an optional boolean string determining how to handle when one execution of the scheduled task overlaps the next scheduled execution, for example when the execution duration exceeds the schedule interval.
+  * `overlap` is an optional `java.lang.Boolean` determining how to handle when one execution of the scheduled task overlaps the next scheduled execution, for example when the execution duration exceeds the schedule interval.
 When `true`, the next scheduled execution of the service will execute as per the schedule, even if the previous schedule is still executing, which can result in multiple concurrent executions of the service.
 When `false`, the schedule will never be executed concurrently.
 For a repeat schedule, the next scheduled time is calculated from the end of execution of the previous schedule.
 For a complex schedule, any scheduled times that occur while the previous schedule is executing are skipped, and the service will execute at the next uncontested scheduled time.
+Defaults to `false`.
   * `lateness` is an optional `IData` document containing arguments for how to determine when, and then handle if, a schedule is late.
     * `duration` is an optional duration of time which when lapsed